severinsimmler/mure/README.md

 ## Tips

 - Set timeouts (e.g. 10 seconds) to avoid waiting for too long.
 - It might be a good idea to order the URLs to be requested by domain names so that DNS resolution is done once per domain.
 Once a domain's IP has been resolved, subsequent requests to the same domain can benefit from cached DNS resolutions.
+Also when using protocols like HTTP/1.1, connections to the same domain can be reused.
+Batching requests by domain can allow for connection reuse.
+- Shuffling URLs randomly might be an alternative if you do not request the same domain multiple times.
+This helps in distributing potential slow URLs across different batches.

 ### Verbosity